Rafael Devers Preview, Player Props: Red Sox vs. Astros

 Rafael Devers At The Plate

-- Devers has 121 hits, which ranks first among Boston hitters this season, while batting .272 with 56 extra-base hits.
+- Devers has 122 hits, which leads Boston hitters this season, while batting .271 with 56 extra-base hits.

-- Among qualified hitters in MLB play, his batting average ranks 41st, his on-base percentage ranks 41st, and he is 11th in the league in slugging.
+- He ranks 45th in batting average, 41st in on base percentage, and 12th in slugging among the qualified hitters in baseball.

-- Devers is batting .476 with three homers during his last outings and is on a four-game hitting streak.
+- Devers will look to extend his five-game hitting streak.
+He's batting .478 with three homers over the course of his last games.

+- Devers has picked up a hit in 63.6% of his 118 games this season, with multiple hits in 31.4% of those games.

-- In 21.4% of his games this year, he has gone deep, and 5.8% of his trips to the plate.
+- He has hit a long ball in 21.2% of his games this year, and 5.8% of his trips to the dish.

-- Devers has driven in a run in 51 games this season (43.6%), including 21 games with more than one RBI (17.9%).
-He has also driven in three or more of his team's runs in eight contests.
+- Devers has picked up an RBI in 43.2% of his games this season, with two or more RBI in 17.8% of his games.
+He has also driven in three or more runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.